NickChapman/RuM/README.md

 To build this project use cmake and then make

-The generated executable will be called: Project2
+The generated executable will be called: rum

-To run it in file mode use: Project2 filename
+To run it in file mode use: rum filename

-To run it in interactive mode use: Project2
+To run it in interactive mode use: rum

 There is an included test file: test.rum